d0p4m1n31/packer-windows/README.md

 # Build a virtual machine

-1: Clome the repository to have all the scripts and files available to use
+1: Clone the repository to have all the scripts and files available to use

 2: Make sure you have the needed local ISO files available.
 In this example they are in the /ISO/  folder.